Views 514

 Temperature for Different Fabrics

-Different fabrics require specific temperature settings to minimize future shrinkage and maintain their quality.
-For example, flannel should be washed in hot water and dried in a hot dryer, while knits should be handled like flannel but kept out of the dryer after construction.
+Various cloths need different heat settings to avoid future shrinkage.
+Quality control is maintained in the finest possible way here.
+For instance, flannel should be washed in hot water and dried on high heat, while knits should be handled in the same way as flannel but then kept out of the dryer after they are made.

 Handling Delicate Fabrics